 Invest In The Right Shampoo

-The easiest way to treat menopause-related dandruff is to introduce the right products and lifestyle choices into your routine.
-It’s important to use a dandruff shampoo formulated with Zinc Pyrithione (ZPT), the active ingredient that has been proven in clinical studies to help stop fungal growth associated with flaking and scalp discomfort.
+The easiest way to treat menopause-related dandruff is to introduce the right antifungalproducts and lifestyle choices into your routine.
+It’s important to use a dandruff shampoo formulated with Zinc Pyrithione (ZPT), an active ingredient in hair carethat has been proven in clinical healthcare studies to help stop fungal growth associated with flaking and scalp discomfort.